COVID-19 and the Spike in Data Breach Cases: How to Protect Your Business

 These days, many companies are already set up for a flexible or remote working situation.
 That said, this number is still not that high, which means many companies may not be set up to run the system from home.

-It all depends on the IT team; are they prepared to man the ship from their beds?
+It depends on the IT team; are they prepared to man the ship from their beds?
 Can they move quick enough, without the usual equipment in the office?
 Will the team be able to work as effectively together to combat potential problems?

 Lack of Preparation or Training for Online Threats